addiscent/vagrant-ruby-rails/README.md

 ##### Git 1.9.1

-Git is installed using the official Canonical Ubuntu package repositories, "sudo apt-get install git".
+Git is installed using the official _Canonical Ubuntu_ package repositories, "sudo apt-get install git".

 ### Caveats

 ##### "works on my machine"

 This product, at this time, is _alpha_.
-Extensive testing has not been done on its components.
-Only its gross operation has been confirmed, in a limited operational environment.
+Extensive testing has not been done on its components, only its gross operation has been confirmed .
 Hardware and host OS environment testing has been limited to the single generic AMD/Ubuntu Linux box used for development.

 ##### The Provisioning Scripts Are Incomplete

 The provisioning BASH scripts build a working Vagrant box by downloading essential components/sources from the Internet.
 The provisioning BASH scripts work, but, at this time they have _no_ error detection/handling.
 If, as examples, a flaky Internet connection, or a lack of disk space, causes errors during the build, the provisioning scripts will _not_ handle these errors gracefully.

 ### Licensing And Disclaimers